History of Nepal in Timeline

 In 1923, the United Kingdom and Nepal formally signed an agreement of friendship, superseding the Sugauli Treaty of 1816.

-1924: Abolishment of Slavery
+1924: Abolition of slavery

 In 1924, slavery was officially abolished in Nepal.

-1936: Birth of Nepal Praja Parishad
+1936: Nepal Praja Parishad established

 1950: Treaty of Peace and Friendship with India

-1950: Population Size
+1950: Nepal's Population in 1950

-In 1950, Nepal's population was nine million.
+In 1950, Nepal's population was nine million, according to the text.

-1950: Friendship Treaty with India
+1950: Friendship treaty with India

 In 1950, a friendship treaty was signed between Nepal and India.

-1950: Historical Life Expectancy
+1950: Life Expectancy

 1950: Ineffective Government

-1951: Advent of Democracy
+1951: Advent of democracy

 After the advent of democracy in 1951, Nepali literature flourished.

-1951: Opening to Westerners
+1951: Nepal Officially Opened to Westerners

 1951: Expansion of International Trade